 Additionally, within the standards, there is the requirement that monitoring plans be independently reviewed during project registration to ensure that they are sufficiently robust and appropriate to the site's context.
 This includes the justification of invertebrate groups selected as part of a monitoring plan.
-Additional guidance on who can be an independent expert in the review process, their role in project design, and level of robustness required will be complete prior to March 2025.
-Organisations like the Biodiversity Futures Initiative could potentially provide a route.
+The standards are actively developing a clear set of guidance on who can be an independent expert in the review process, their role in project design, and level of robustness required.
+Organisations like the Biodiversity Futures Initiative could potentially provide a route, though independent assessment will not be exclusive to that organisation.